 The emulator firmware includes both background and foreground monitor programs and lets you select either.
-You can also load and use a customized foreground monitor program if needed.
+You can also load user code into the background monitor or load and use a customized foreground monitor program if needed.

 Background Monitor

 The default emulator configuration selects the background monitor.